Apprenticeships with QBuild

-Your ordinary working hours as a full-time QBuild tradesperson is 8 hours and 26 minutes per day, worked over a nine-day fortnight, between 6:00am and 6:00pm, Monday to Friday.
-In working these hours, you will accrue and have access to one rostered day off (RDO) each two-week period.
+Your ordinary working hours as a full-time QBuild tradesperson are 8 hours and 26 minutes per day, worked over a 9-day fortnight, between 6:00am and 6:00pm, Monday to Friday.
+In working these hours, you will accrue and have access to 1 rostered day off (RDO) each 2-week period.

 If you start an apprenticeship with QBuild, you’ll find you’re given the opportunity to gain experience in a wide range of areas.

 I have been working on upgrade and maintenance-related work in remote regions across Queensland such as the Far North Queensland TAFE refurbishment.

 Hugh – stonemason, Brisbane (completed his apprenticeship in 2022)

 During my apprenticeship I worked on heritage-listed buildings such as the Queen Alexandra Home and The Old Museum.
 Working on heritage-listed buildings means I’m learning and applying a mix of traditional and modern stonemasonry techniques.
 On the job I am lucky to see a lot of the history of Brisbane buildings which I really like.

 The best part about my job is the variety of on-the-job training I receive.
 I learn something new every day.